dericking01/dericking01/README.md

 <!-- TODO: Add last video link -->

-- 🌱 I’m currently pursuing a degree in Business Information Technology
+- 🌱 I’m a DevOps Engineer in Love with CODE
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m looking for help with Outstanding Video ideas.
 - 📫 How to reach me: dericking01@gmail.com.